-Health Care Insurance Coverage for Regular, Full-Time Employees

-CCS offers certain insurance benefits that may include medical, dental, vision, and disability insurance benefits to its regular, full-time employees.
-Regular, full-time employees will receive summary descriptions of the School's benefit plans from the Director of Human Resources annually.
+Health Care Insurance Coverage for Regular, Full-Time Employees insurance benefits to its regular, full-time employees.
+Regular, full-time employees can access the summary descriptions of the School's benefit plans through the online benefit enrollment system, Ease.
 Available benefit plans may vary and may change from time to time.
 Affected employees will be advised of any such changes as required by applicable law.
 All new employees will become eligible for medical benefits on the 1st of the month following thirty (30) days of employment.
 Part-time employees may be eligible for benefits per the School's policy and applicable law.